maxmmeindl/ParaDocs/paradocs_organized/ADR_Mediation/LETTER_TO_RICK_GUERRA.md

 ## **Time is Money - Yours and Mine**

 At 74, every day matters to me.
 For you, the ADR is a chance for a quick, massive fee.
 We walk in strong, demand $5 million, and likely walk out with $2-3 million within 60-90 days.
-No drawn-out litigation, no endless discovery - just a shocking set of facts that demands compensation.
+No drawn-out litigation, no endless discovery - just a significant set of facts that demands compensation.

 ## **Your Decision Point**